reclusivebox/reclusivecli/README.md

 Stacks must:

 - Start with a single dash ( **-** ) when passed to a command (ex: ls **-alt**)
-- Be immediately followed by the necessary number of arguments if the stacked flags required any
+- Be immediately followed by the necessary number of arguments if the stacked flags require any

 ## Writing the specification

 The RCLI 1.0 specification is just a json that describes the cli of your program.
-To write a good specification you just need to know how to write flags and commands, things like stacks are handled by the RCLI interpreter.
+To write a good specification you just need to know how to write flags and commands, things like stacks are handled by the RCL Interpreter.

 ### Flags